BrendanGCollins/Portfolio-Project-2---Javascript-Essentials/README.md

 - Highscore board where users could input their name and be added to a leaderboard.
 - Addittional quiz options to test different areas of knowledge.

+## Design

+### Color Scheme
+The color scheme for the **Rapid-Fire Quiz** was designed with a focus on creating an energetic yet friendly environment to motivate users throughout the quiz experience.

+- **Primary Colors**:
+  - **Light Blue**: The background color is a soft light blue, which creates a calming effect while reducing stress, something crucial when users are taking a timed quiz.
+Blue is known for enhancing focus and concentration, making it a suitable choice for the quiz environment.
+  - **Green**: A vibrant green is used for the correct answers, providing a positive visual cue that promotes feelings of success and accomplishment.
+  - **Red**: Red is used to indicate incorrect answers or errors.
+Red catches the user’s attention immediately and creates an urgency, reinforcing the concept of "incorrect".

+- **Supporting Colors**:
+  - **White and Black**: Used for readability, black text on a white background provides a clean and classic contrast, making sure the quiz is easy to read.
+These colors also help keep the focus on the quiz questions rather than being distracted by background elements.

+The chosen colors were intended to provide strong visual indicators and ensure that the interface is accessible and clear.
+Color contrast has also been considered to make sure that both visually impaired users and those in a high-pressure environment can easily identify the visual elements.

+### Typography
+The chosen font family for this project is **'Oswald'**, sourced from Google Fonts.

+- **Font Rationale**:
+  - **Oswald**: Oswald is a sans-serif font that has a modern and clean design.
+This makes the text legible, which is particularly important for a timed quiz where users need to read and understand questions quickly.
+The use of Oswald also adds a subtle visual dynamism, which is in line with the idea of a rapid-fire quiz.

+- **Header**:
+  - The quiz starts with a header that is centered and visually appealing.
+It includes the title "Rapid-Fire Quiz" with question mark icons on either side, enhancing the playful yet inquisitive theme.
+The icons from **Font Awesome** provide a modern and cohesive aesthetic.

+- **Main Content**:
+  - The main quiz area was designed to be straightforward and centered on the page to minimize distractions.
+  - Elements such as the **question counter**, **score counter**, and **timer** were designed to be clearly visible but not intrusive.
+These components are separated visually to help the user quickly distinguish between each feature without confusion.
+  - **Game Area**: The main "game-area" uses visual cues for correctness or errors by changing background colors.
+Green indicates a correct response, reinforcing positive behavior, while red indicates an incorrect response.

+- **Button Design**:
+  - The buttons such as **Start**, **Next**, **Finish**, and **Retry** have a large, bold appearance to facilitate easy clicking, especially on mobile devices.
+The green background provides a call-to-action that encourages users to interact with the quiz.

+### Visual Cues
+The use of visual cues is an essential part of the quiz experience:

+- **Correct Answer Feedback**:
+  - Correct answers are indicated with a **green background** and bold labels to make the experience of getting a question correct feel rewarding.

+- **Incorrect Answer Feedback**:
+  - If an incorrect answer is chosen, the quiz area background briefly turns **red**, and the correct answer is highlighted in green after a two-second delay.
+This helps users learn from their mistakes without feeling rushed.

+- **Feedback for No Answer**:
+  - If the timer runs out without an answer being selected, the correct answer is highlighted while disabling the radio buttons to indicate that the time is up.
+This prevents users from interacting with the expired question, keeping the quiz fair.

+### User Flow Considerations
+The user flow was designed to maintain an intuitive progression from one question to the next:

+- The **"Start" button** begins the quiz, which then moves smoothly through **ten randomized questions**.
+- The **"Next" button** enables users to proceed after reviewing each question, with visual feedback to indicate correctness.
+- Upon reaching the end, the **"Finish" button** shows a **"Congratulations"** message, providing closure and positive reinforcement.
+- The **"Retry" button** allows users to immediately restart the quiz, giving an opportunity to improve their score, thereby fostering a replayable experience.

+### Visual Hierarchy
+Visual hierarchy has been considered in the layout to help users quickly understand the important elements:

+- **Title/Header**: The title uses a larger font size and icons to establish the quiz branding and attract attention.
+- **Question and Timer**: The question text is given prominence with larger fonts, while the timer is placed in a visible location at the bottom right to add urgency.
+- **Score and Buttons**: The score is displayed in a fixed position to allow the user to keep track throughout the quiz.
+The buttons are also large and bold, with enough space between them to reduce accidental clicks.

 ## Testing
 - All html,css and javascript was passed through w3c validator and [https://jshint.com] .
 Results shared below.